tornikekhokhiashvili/streams-pipelines/README.md

 ## Extra challenge
-Try to use no cycles and no `if` statements.
+Try not to use no cycles and `if` statements.